marcusrossel/foundations-of-logic-and-proof/introduction.rst

 .. code-block:: lean

     section
-    variables (P Q : Prop)
+    variable (P Q : Prop)

-    theorem my_theorem : P ∧ Q → Q ∧ P :=
+    theorem my_theorem : P ∧ Q → Q ∧ P := by
-    assume h : P ∧ Q,
-    have P, from and.left h,
-    have Q, from and.right h,
-    show Q ∧ P, from and.intro ‹Q› ‹P›
+      intro h
+      have hp := And.left h
+      have hq := And.right h
+      exact And.intro hq hp

     end

+..
+  TODO: Remove this reference to the try it button.

 If you are reading the present text in online form, you will find a button above the formal "proof script" that says "try it!"
 Pressing the button opens the proof in an editor window and runs a version of Lean inside your browser to process the proof, turn it into an axiomatic derivation, and verify its correctness.
 You can experiment by varying the text in the editor; any errors will be noted in the window to the right.

+..
+  TODO: Should this remain?

 Proofs in Lean can access a library of prior mathematical results, all verified down to axiomatic foundations.
 A goal of the field of interactive theorem proving is to reach the point where any contemporary theorem can be verified in this way.
 For example, here is a formal proof that the square root of two is irrational, following the model of the informal proof presented above: